 If the camera and the battery life were better the Nextbit Robin would have been a much better phone.

 This is the first flagship phone released by Nextbit hopefully the next phone will be a better one.
+You can see the Nextbit Robin on eBay.
 Please share your experiences with me about the Nextbit Robin in the content section below.